holochain/holochain-proto/README.md

 * Before running `go test` you need to run `make work` to configure the imports properly.
 * If you do this, before commiting you must also run `make pub` to revert the changes it makes.

-The docker setup rund tests automatically during builds.
+The docker setup runs tests automatically during builds.

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)